Prohibition: Bangladesh

 In Bangladesh, alcohol is somewhat prohibited due to its proscription in the Islamic faith.
 The purchase and consumption is still allowed in the country.
 The Garo tribe consume a type of rice beer, and Christians in this country drink and purchase wine for their holy communion.

 India

-In India alcohol is a state subject and individual states can legislate prohibition, but currently most states do not have prohibition and sale/consumption is freely available in 25 out of 29 states.
-Prohibition is in force in the states of Gujarat, Bihar and Nagaland, parts of Manipur, and the union territory of Lakshadweep.
+In India alcohol is a state subject and individual states can legislate prohibition, but currently most states do not have prohibition and sale/consumption is freely available in 24 out of 29 states.
+Prohibition is in force in the states of Mizoram, Gujarat, Bihar and Nagaland, parts of Manipur, and the union territory of Lakshadweep.
 All other States and union territories of India permit the sale of alcohol.

 Election days and certain national holidays such as Independence Day are meant to be dry days when liquor sale is not permitted but consumption is allowed.
 Some Indian states observe dry days on major religious festivals/occasions depending on the popularity of the festival in that region.